fernandoduro/flashcardpro/README.md

 ## Test User Accounts

-The database seeder creates one pre-made account for immediate use:
+The database seeder creates one pre-made account for immediate use and testing:

 - **Email:** `admin@example.com` / **Password:** `password`